19 JavaScript Alternatives That are Taking Over the Dev Scene

 CoffeeScript-1 19 JavaScript Alternatives That are Taking Over the Dev Scene

-CoffeeScript is like that minimalist artist who strips away the unnecessary to reveal pure beauty.
+CoffeeScript, a sleek alternative to JavaScript, is like that minimalist artist who strips away the unnecessary to reveal pure beauty.
 With a syntax that’s more succinct than traditional JavaScript, it invites you to write clear and readable code that compiles down to the JavaScript basics.
 It’s poetry in motion for coders.

 Best Features: